-Use of NAIC Designation / SVO Review in Determining Schedule D-1 Reporting: The accuracy of the financial statements, and compliance with statutory accounting provisions, is the responsibility of the reporting entity.
-Assessment and compliance with key concepts, such as the “meaningful” and “substantive credit enhancement” concepts for ABS are also the responsibility of the reporting entity, along with appropriate documentation of these assessments for regulator review when requested.
-As such, consistent with the existing NAIC Policy Statement on Coordination of the Accounting Practices and Procedures Manual and the Purposes and Procedures Manual of the NAIC Investment Analysis Office, a reporting entity cannot obtain an NAIC designation to conclude on the substance of an investment or the resulting reporting schedule.
-Pursuant to the policy statement, obtaining an NAIC designation does not change an investment’s applicable SSAP, annual or quarterly statement reporting schedule, or override other SSAP guidance required for an investment to be an admitted asset.
+Use of NAIC Designation / SVO Review in Determining Bond / Schedule D-1 Reporting: The accuracy of the financial statements, and compliance with statutory accounting provisions, is the responsibility of the reporting entity.
+Assessment and compliance with key concepts, such as the “meaningful cash flow generation” and “substantive credit enhancement” concepts for ABS are also the responsibility of the reporting entity, along with appropriate documentation of these assessments for regulator review when requested.
+Consistent with the existing NAIC Policy Statement on Coordination of the Accounting Practices and Procedures Manual and the Purposes and Procedures Manual of the NAIC Investment Analysis Office, a reporting entity cannot utilize an NAIC designation to conclude on the substance of an investment or the resulting reporting schedule.
+Pursuant to the policy statement, obtaining an NAIC designation does not change an investment’s applicable SSAP, annual or quarterly statement reporting schedule, or override SSAP guidance required for an investment to be an admitted asset.

-Questions have been received whether an NAIC designation in the AVS+ product or an assessment of an investment from an RTAS submission can be utilized as support that an investment qualifies for Schedule D-1 reporting.
+Questions have been received whether an NAIC designation in the AVS+ product or an assessment of an investment from a “Regulatory Treatment Analysis Service” (RTAS) submission from the SVO can be utilized as support that an investment qualifies as a bond for Schedule D-1 reporting.
 These are inaccurate interpretations on the use of NAIC designations within those products.
 The assignment of an NAIC designation (either from the SVO or CRP) reflects the credit quality of an investment.
-An assessment of credit quality does not provide assurances that the investment qualifies for reporting on Schedule D-1 as an issuer credit obligation or an ABS.
-As part of this project, consideration is planned to expand the ability to report and use NAIC designations on Schedule BA (or other schedules) so that investments that do not qualify as bonds can have appropriate risk assessments that factor in the credit quality of the investment.
+An assessment of credit quality does not provide assurances that the investment qualifies for reporting as a bond on Schedule D-1 as an ICO or an ABS.
+As part of this principles-based bond project, consideration is planned to expand the ability to report and use NAIC designations on Schedule BA so that investments that do not qualify as bonds can have appropriate risk assessments that factor in the credit quality of the investment.
 This capability would ultimately depend on action by the Capital Adequacy (E) Task Force.

 Although the NAIC designation and RTAS processes cannot be used in determining Schedule D-1 compliance, it is envisioned that a small group of regulators and NAIC staff could be formed to review specific investment structures under the principle-based concepts to assist in assessments of complex new investment designs.
-It is anticipated that NAIC staff on the statutory accounting side and within the SVO would assist this small group.
+If formed, it is anticipated that NAIC staff on the statutory accounting side and within the SVO would assist this small group.

 Interest Only / Principal Only Strips: Discussion occurred on whether specific guidance should direct the reporting of interest only (IO) and principal only (PO) strips.
-The resulting conclusion from this discussion was that the principle concepts from the bond definition should continue to be applied for these investments.
-If the strips qualify within the definition as issuer credit obligations, they would be captured in scope of that guidance.
-If the strips qualified as asset-backed securities, they would be captured in scope of that guidance.
-It was noted that interest only strips shall also be assessed in accordance with the residual guidance.
-If the interest only strip reflects excess interest (e.g., remaining differential spread from interest collected from interest paid), these investments would be akin to a residual investment without contractual interest or principal payments and shall be captured in scope of that guidance.
-(Residuals are required to be reported on Schedule BA and not permitted to be reported on Schedule D-1.)
+The resulting conclusion from this discussion was that the principle concepts from the bond definition should continue to be applied to these investments.
+If the strips qualify within the definition as ICO, they would be captured in scope of that guidance.
+If the strips qualified as ABS, they would be captured in scope of that guidance.
+It was noted that interest-only strips shall also be assessed in accordance with the residual guidance.
+If the interest-only strip reflects excess interest (e.g., remaining differential spread from interest collected from interest paid), these investments would be akin to a residual investment without contractual interest or principal payments and shall be captured in scope of that guidance.
+(Residuals are in scope of SSAP No. 21 and required to be reported on Schedule BA.
+Residuals are not permitted to be reported on Schedule D-1.)